- Health IT Cluster

 - Leasing Opportunities

 The Innovation and Development Labour Rebate (IDLR) applies to projects in support of the development and/or commercialization of new products, processes and services that will be sold primarily beyond the borders of PEI.
-It is equal to 37.5 per cent of eligible salaries and wages (incremental, full time positions of 1850 hours) for the first year of a position.

 We currently have 20,000 sq ft in the Holman Centre and various other buildings and properties for lease and for sale throughout the City of Summerside